PICKS OF THE YEAR

 (Ugly Delicious season 2's Netflix release: 6 March 2020; Taste the Nation with Padma Lakshmi's streaming release: 18 June 2020 / David Chang, Ugly Delicious presentor; Padma Lakshmi, Taste the Nation presentor; Eddie Schmidt, Jason Zeldes, Laura Gabbert and Morgan Neville, Ugly Delicious directors; Sarina Roma and David Shadrack Smith, Taste the Nation directors)

 IMDB.COM's description notes for Taste the Nation with Padma Lakshmi goes: "Host Padma Lakshmi takes audiences on a journey across America, exploring the rich and diverse food culture of various immigrant groups, seeking out the people who have so heavily shaped what American food is today."
-Meanwhile, through a mere 4-episode stretch, Ugly Delicious' David Chang is still able to take us on an ample trip around the world over season 2 episode subjects like curry or steak, squeezing the history and politics around them.
+Meanwhile, through a mere 4-episode stretch, Ugly Delicious' David Chang is still able to take us on an ample trip around the world over season 2 episode subjects like curry or steak, squeezing the history and politics from them.
 See what we mean?
 These two shows are a step beyond an Anthony Bourdain cuisine-based travelogue in terms of focus.

 (Worldwide streaming release: 14 August 2020 / Amanda McBaine and Jesse Moss, directors)